Frequently Asked Questions

 Florence Broadhurst acoustic art

-Yes we offer a range of acoustic fabric for window furnishings and blinds, (our Hush range) and acoustic art and pinboards (our Whisper range) You can find an overview of these acoustic solutions here.
+Yes we offer a range of acoustic curtain fabric for window furnishings and blinds as well as acoustic art and pinboards.
+You can find an overview of these acoustic solutions here.

 NRC stands for Noise Reduction Coefficient.
 The NRC rating relates to the absorption effectiveness of the material, and is calculated by averaging how absorptive a material is at 4 different frequencies.
 You can read more about this here.